Skip to main content

 Can you imagine the sad scene of a bride who throws her life away walking the streets, waiting for the husband who is never returning?
 The chorus evokes intentional images of pity and concern,

 “Delta Dawn what’s that flower you have on?
 Could be a faded rose from days gone by?
-And did I hear you say he was a-meetin you here today, To take you to his mansion in the sky?”
+And did I hear you say he was a-meetin you here today, to take you to his mansion in the sky?”

 Can you imagine having someone so foolish within your community?
 And yet, just as quickly as having these thoughts, I realize that many consider the church of the Lord Jesus to be just as duped and misguided.
 You Christians are so heavenly minded you’re no earthly good!
 Do you really believe the church is the bride of Christ?
 You think God is preparing a mansion in the sky for you?
 Are you really scanning the skies and watching the clouds, expecting Jesus to return?